 While used solar panels can be a good fit for certain types of projects, for the majority of solar customers, they present more problems than they are worth.

-Second, the solar industry is still evolving and expanding rapidly, which means that new panel technologies are constantly being implemented and sold at rapidly falling prices.
+This means that new panel technologies are constantly being implemented and sold at rapidly falling prices.
 Even a used panel in good condition from a few years ago will have outdated photovoltaic technology, and will produce electricity less efficiently than a new panel.
-For this reason, you end up saving more money over time by opting to install newer, more efficient panels as opposed to paying less up front for an outdated solar cell model.
+For this reason, you end up saving more money over time by opting to install newer, more efficient panels as opposed to paying less upfront for an outdated solar cell model.